smidazai/scan_functional/supplementary.md

 <img src="supplementary_files/figure-gfm/unnamed-chunk-4-1.png" style="display: block; margin: auto;" />

-## 1.2 Detect all potential clusters
+## 1.2 Identify All Potential Clusters

-The `find_all_cluster()` function takes as argument the matrix of Cartesian coordinates and returns all potential clusters.
-The output is a list of two elements: the first element contains a list of all potential clusters, while the second element contains a list of their corresponding complements.
+The `find_all_cluster()` function accepts a matrix of Cartesian coordinates as input and returns all potential clusters.
+The output consists of two elements: the first element contains a list of all potential clusters, and the second element contains a list of their corresponding complements.

-If the geographical coordinates are provided in Longitude/Latitude format, we recommend converting them to an appropriate Coordinate Reference System (CRS).
-For guidance, you can refer to <https://epsg.io>
+If the geographical coordinates are provided in Longitude/Latitude format, it is recommended to convert them to an appropriate Coordinate Reference System (CRS).
+For assistance, you can refer to
-and use the `sf` package for the transformation.
+<https://epsg.io> and use the **sf** package for the transformation.

 ``` r
 find_all_cluster <- function (Matcoord) {